priyanshi101999/Delta-demo/README.md

 # Delta-demo
-Learn about git and github
+Learn about git and github.